Blog

 And so it was with great delight that I ordered his new Exploring Country and Bluegrass Violin book.
 Now to be clear I’m not a country music devotee, but there are lots of the elements of this music in music I do play and would like to learn in a pedagogical manner.
 These include rhythmic bowing, drone/double stops, fills, improvising/ harmonising and how to work with with singers in contemporary and worship music settings.

-Previously I have enjoyed a lot out of his Discovering Rock Violin music book.
+Previously I have enjoyed a lot out of his Discovering Rock Violin a book I keep stocked as its so useful .
 An introduction to chording, pentatonics and his magic harmony trick all have had great utility.
 The Fiddle Handbook (I think its out of print but found one secondhand)was great tour deforce on no classical styles.
 His jazz book, Exploring Jazz Violin was great, well the first 3/4 anyway… after that my brain got a bit full!.
 I suspect this is largely because the genre doesn’t much grab me (though Gypsy looks fun), but the techniques and theory I learn’t in the book were quite helpful.

 As a look back across the books there is a fair bit of overlap and I reckon thats more than OK, everything needs to be put into its proper context and coming at music from different angles really helps with clarity…eventually.